Window Film #1 for Reducing Energy Costs

 The most costly methods, such as updating HVAC systems or adding insulation, did not provide as much energy savings as window tint in the same study.
 Those that do provide benefits do not prove to be as cost-effective as tinting because of the huge up front costs.

 In addition to saving on energy costs and use, occupant comfort is improved.
 Window tint reduces fading and sun damage to your carpets, furniture and even your skin.
-By blocking the direct sunlight, window tint minimises glare on televisions and computers while still allowing a direct visual connection with the outside view.
+By blocking the direct sunlight, window tint minimizes glare on televisions and computers while still allowing a direct visual connection with the outside view.
 No more pulling your curtains or blinds closed on a beautiful summer day.
 Some darker window tints make it almost impossible to see inside your home, so you can maintain your privacy- without blinds.
+Check out our options of solar window films.